-- Admission is free for visitors 16 and under.
-Avoid the free admission time at the MoMA with kids because it tends to be very crowded and it's difficult to keep track of little ones or really enjoy the art.
+- Admission is always free for visitors 16 and under—Avoid the free admission time at the MoMA with kids because it tends to be very crowded and it's difficult to keep track of little ones or really enjoy the art.
 It's ideal to be at the museum when it first opens and galleries are at their quietest.

 - Strollers are allowed in the galleries.

 - Sketching is allowed in the galleries with pencils only—and parents are asked to hold pencils for children when moving through the galleries.

 - Before you go, find out if there are particular artists/works of art that your kids have been studying in school or would like to see.

 - A visit to the sculpture garden is a great way to break up a visit to the MoMA.
 Kids can enjoy an ice cream or cookies and blow off some steam.
-On the afternoon I visited, there were plenty of kids playing hide and seek and exploring the area.
+Sometimes, there are plenty of kids playing hide and seek and exploring the area.
 Parents can sit back and have a wine or beer and recharge before returning to the galleries.

-- Looking At Art With Your Kids - Valuable advice and suggestions for engaging your children with the art.
+- Looking At Art With Your Kids—Valuable advice and suggestions for engaging your children with art.

 At The Museum